PATRIC3/p3_docs/docroot/user_guides/organisms_taxon/pathways.md

-# Comparative Pathway Tool
+# Pathways Tab

 ## Overview
-The Comparative Pathway Tool allows you to identify a set of pathways based on taxonomy, EC number, pathway ID, pathway name and/or specific annotation type.
+The Pathways Tab provides access to the Comparative Pathway Tool, which facilitates identification of sets of pathways based on taxonomy, EC number, pathway ID, pathway name and/or specific annotation type.
 The Comparative Pathway Tool displays a table of unique pathways that match the search criteria.
-From there, you can select specific pathways of interest and view the data in a heatmap or KEGG map.
+From there, specific pathways of interest can be selected and viewed in a heatmap or KEGG map.

 ### See also
   * [Comparing Pathways Across Genomes Tutorial](https://docs.patricbrc.org//tutorial/comparative_pathways/comparative_pathways.html)